aditya-suripeddi/covstats/README.md

  7. From swagger you can test the APIs.
 Set `lat:16.3` and `lon:80.4` for reverse gecoding API use case.

+ 8. If swagger declarative comments are modified, you need to run `path/to/covstats$ swag init -g ./server.go --output ./docs/`

+ 9. To run tests go to handlers folder `path/to/covstats/handlers$ go test -v`

 ## Application